ShathaAlrayyani/reading-notes/Reading-Classes/Reading-class31.md

 - Images are made up of one or more layers
 - Containers are a running instance of an image
 - docker-compose.yml controls how to run the container
 - Containers are stateless and ephemeral in nature.
-We can link the local filesystem via volumes but things become more complex with databases (which we didn’t cover here).